Sabella switch reveals Argentina's true identity

 “I think there was also the uncertainty of the opening match, the nerves… That may have made the coach choose the other system, playing with five at the back,” Messi admitted.

-“(The other way) we have more chances to pass (the ball), the four of us go out all guns blazing and make rival defenses have doubts.”
+“(The other way) we have more chances to pass (the ball), the four of us go out all guns blazing and make rival defences have doubts.”

 Argentina supporters and fans of good attacking football will hope Sabella’s own doubts have been dispelled.